ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 ## RO-Crate Metadata Document(`ro-crate-metadata.json`)

 * In an _Attached RO-Crate_ the _RO-Crate Metadata Document_ MUST be present, named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
   - If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` but not `ro-crate-metadata.json`, then processing software should treat this as the _RO-Crate Metadata File_.
-If the crate is updated, the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.
+If the crate is updated, the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata Descriptor_ SHOULD be updated to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.
 * In a _Detached RO-Crate_ the _RO-Crate Metadata Document_ is a JSON-LD document served over an API or loaded via other means.
 * The _RO-Crate Metadata Document_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0] document in [flattened]  and [compacted] form
 * The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.2-DRAFT/context> by reference.